pchab/AndroidRTC/README.md

 ## How To

 You need [ProjectRTC](https://github.com/pchab/ProjectRTC) up and running, and it must be somewhere that your android can access.
 (You can quickly test this with your android browser).
+Modify the host string (in res/values/strings.xml) to the server IP.

 When you launch the app, you will be given several options to send a message : "Call someone" Use this menu to send a link of your stream.
 This link can be opened with a WebRTC-capable browser or by another AndroidRTC.